Irritable Bowel Syndrome (IBS)

 Irritable Bowel Syndrome (IBS) is a common functional disorder of the large intestine characterized by long-term changes in bowel habits (e.g., frequent diarrhea or constipation) and abdominal pain.
 The exact causes are unknown, but research suggests that multiple factors — such as the gut-brain axis, abnormal muscular contractions, and gut microbes — could play a role in the disease.
 IBS can be managed with dietary modifications, psychotherapy, supplements, and prescription medications.

 The Rome IV criteria can be used to diagnose IBS based on the proportion of bowel movements rated as constipation or diarrhea compared to those rated as normal.
+Symptoms need to occur at least once per week for at least three months to be considered IBS.
 However, there is no exact test for IBS, so a doctor (often a gastroenterologist) may need to rule out other potential diseases with blood and stool tests, and they might also perform a colonoscopy.

 Medications for diarrhea-predominant IBS include antidiarrheals that reduce intestinal motility (organized contractions of the digestive tract) and reduce water content in the bowel.
 Doctors may also prescribe antibiotics to treat underlying infections or small intestinal bacterial overgrowth (SIBO).
 Drugs for constipation include over-the-counter laxatives or prescriptions that increase water content in the bowel or enhance intestinal motility.
-In both cases, antidepressants or antispasmodics can be used to normalize intestinal motility.
+Antidepressants or antispasmodics can be used to normalize intestinal motility.

 Several supplements have been studied and supported by strong evidence for the relief of certain IBS symptoms.
-Enteric-coated peppermint oil can reduce abdominal pain and certain probiotic strains are effective for multi-symptom relief.
+Enteric-coated peppermint oil can reduce abdominal pain, and certain probiotic strains are effective for multi-symptom relief.
+Polymethylsiloxane polyhydrate — an over-the-counter intestinal adsorbent — may also relieve multiple IBS symptoms.
+One study has shown that glutamine supplementation may improve the symptoms of post-infectious IBS.
 Prebiotics (carbohydrates used preferentially by beneficial gut microbes) aren’t clearly effective, however, and the benefits of other alternatives like traditional Chinese medicinal herbs or aloe vera need to be confirmed in higher-quality studies.

 Many soluble fibers can be fermented by gut microbes to produce energy, resulting in by-products such as short-chain fatty acids and gas.
 The combination of fermentability and solubility can lead to accumulated gas and water retention in the colon, which can worsen abdominal pain and diarrhea.
 The low-FODMAP diet has been shown to reduce diarrhea-predominant IBS symptoms, and traditional dietary advice (such as avoiding trigger foods, limiting alcohol, and eating smaller, more frequent meals) is similarly effective.

 Cognitive behavioral therapy provided modest IBS symptom improvement (similar to other forms of psychotherapy) in a small number of studies.
 Hypnotherapy has also been found to help about 50% of the participants in the few studies that have been performed.
+Psyllium husk is an over-the-counter fiber supplement that can normalize stool and reduce symptoms in IBS.
 Acupuncture has also been studied, but it was no more effective than the sham (or placebo) treatment, so its benefits are very likely due to the placebo effect.